top of page

 ### Conclusion

-Wrapping up, my stint in the detox section of the psych unit really opened my eyes to how complex addiction is and how deeply it affects people and their families.
-The stories I came across were proof of just how tough people can be, and they highlighted the need for treatment plans that tackle all the different aspects of addiction.
-Everyone's path is different, but the shared experiences of struggle, hope, and the drive to recover remind us how important it is to be compassionate and understanding when dealing with such a widespread issue.
+Working in the detox part of the psych unit really opened my eyes to how complicated addiction can be and how deeply it affects both individuals and their families.
+The stories I heard showed incredible resilience and highlighted why we need solid treatment plans.
+Everyone's path is different, but the common threads of struggle, hope, and recovery underscore the need for compassion and understanding in tackling this big issue.

-The emotional rollercoaster was real for both the patients and the staff.
-Every time a familiar face came back, it brought a mix of hope and sadness.
-We celebrated the little wins, like moments of clarity and determination, but also felt the sting of setbacks that seemed all too common.
-The detox unit was like a mini version of the bigger fight against addiction, showing how personal choices, environmental factors, and systemic issues all play a role in this widespread problem.
+The emotional toll was clear for both patients and staff.
+Seeing familiar faces return brought mixed feelings of hope and sadness.
+We celebrated the small wins but also dealt with frequent setbacks.
+The detox unit was a reflection of the larger fight against addiction, shaped by personal choices, environmental factors, and systemic problems.

 My Downfalls